What is unsupervised learning?

-Exploratory analysis, in which the algorithms are used to detect patterns that were previously unknown, has a range of enterprise applications.
-For example, businesses can utilize exploratory analysis as a starting point for their customer segmentation efforts.
+Exploratory analysis, which uses algorithms to detect patterns that were previously unknown, has a range of enterprise applications.
+For example, businesses can use exploratory analysis as a starting point for their customer segmentation efforts.

-In dimensionality reduction, algorithms reduce the number of variables or features (i.e., dimensions) within the data sets so that the focus can be given to the relevant features for various objectives.
+In dimensionality reduction, algorithms reduce the number of variables or features -- dimensions -- within the data sets so that the focus can be given to the relevant features for various objectives.
 Some experts explain this by saying that dimensionality reduction removes noisy data.
-(Machine learning engineers often use latent variable model-based algorithms to do this work.)
+Machine learning engineers often use latent variable model-based algorithms to do this work.
 For example, an organization can use dimensionality reduction to read images that are blurry by reducing the background.

 Additionally, organizations can use unsupervised learning for the following applications:

 - Clustering anomaly detection.
 This technique uses unsupervised learning to detect the performance of outliers in a data set grouping without labeling the data.

 - Association rule mining.
 Unsupervised learning identifies occurrence patterns in large data sets and how they affect each other.
 This application is often used to detect suspicious activity, disease symptoms and customer shopping habits.

 - Cybersecurity.
 Cybersecurity software trained in unsupervised learning can help detect when a cyber attack might occur as well as where and how.